galop-proxy/galop/src/site/markdown/user-guide/configuration.md

 ## Request headers

 - **http.header.request.receive_timeout:**
   The maximum time for the client to send a complete HTTP request header to the client.
   If the time is exceeded, the HTTP status code 408 (Request Time-out) will be sent to the client.
   The time must be specified in milliseconds.
   The default value is 60000 milliseconds.
+  The smallest value than can be configured is zero milliseconds.
+  The largest value that can be configured is 2147483647 milliseconds.

 - **http.header.request.request_line_size_limit:**
   The maximum allowed size of an HTTP request line in bytes.
 Any HTTP request